Welcome to HOW TO LIVE STREAM LIKE A PRO - your ultimate guide to becoming a pro at Facebook LIVE

 OWN A CAMERA?

 If you already own a DSLR/VIDEO Camera you can connect this to your laptop to enable great quality video content.
-You simply need to buy one of the following products that converts your HDMI Camera output into a webcam interface.
+You simply need to buy a product that converts your HDMI Camera output into a webcam interface.

 VERITCAL VS HORIZONTAL